wasubu/GoTag/README.md

 ## Features

 - **NFC Task Linking** – Attach a unique NFC/IC tag to each task.
-When scanned, it automatically marks the task as completed for the day.
+When scanned, it automatically marks the task as completed for the day, each additional scan will increase the count.
 - **Daily Reset** – Tasks reset every 24 hours, encouraging consistent daily habits.
 - **Progress Tracking** – View completion history and streaks to stay motivated.
-- **Reminders** – Get notified if certain tasks haven’t been completed by a set time.
 - **Local Database** – All data is stored locally on your device for privacy and offline use.
 - **Rainmeter Integration (PC)** – Optional module for syncing local progress data to display the last 7 days and up to 5 selected tasks on your PC desktop.